amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/basic_syntax.md

 > We suggest to take a look on [the examples](https://docs.amber-lang.com/by_example/examples) we provide to see real use cases written in Amber.

+Here you might notice an `echo` built-in that does the same thing that Bash's `echo` do.

 Here is a code snippet that illustrates certain features of Amber.
 We will provide detailed explanations for each of these features and cover additional content in the forthcoming chapters.

 ```ab
 // Define variables